MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/declare-background-tasks-in-the-application-manifest.md

 > [!Important]
 >  This article is specific to out-of-process background tasks.
 In-process background tasks are not declared in the manifest.

-out-of-process background tasks must be declared in the app manifest or else your app will not be able to register them (an exception will be thrown).
+Out-of-process background tasks must be declared in the app manifest or else your app will not be able to register them (an exception will be thrown).
 Additionally, out-of-process background tasks must be declared in the application manifest to pass certification.

 This topic assumes you have a created one or more background task classes, and that your app registers each background task to run in response to at least one trigger.